PaulBiod/smart-piggy-bank/README.md

 - Many dupont cables, I suggest at least 20cm cables for the screen
 - Wago connectors to organize all positive and negative optocouplers cables.

-Also, I suggest organizing the cables in a way that it won't be a mess, so that you can easily check the wiring if something is not Ok.
+Also, I suggest organizing the cables in a way that it won't be a mess, so that you can easily check the wiring if something is wrong.

 The yaml part of the esphome is pretty easy and understandable.
 For each optocoupler, you define a pin.
 On coin inserted, it sends the amount to Home assistant, and home assistant keep the count in an input helper.